 Brewmasters and brewery owners all want one thing, for people to buy and enjoy more of their beer.
 Our reviews provide objective, third party affirmation of a beer's quality and taste.
 Our mission is to help create more awareness of great tasting beers as the choices of beer abound.
 We help beer enthusiasts to discover and savor the flavor of world-class beers.
-Your beer must be commercially available for sale to enter our reviews.
+Your beer must be commercially available for sale, in its country of orgin or export market, at the time of registration to enter our reviews.
 Enter Today!

 Sample Deadline Jan.
 15